 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Online vacancies for environmental scientists have been growing faster than the average for all vacancies in recent years, before declining in 2016.
+Online vacancies for environmental scientists have been growing faster than the average for all vacancies in recent years, with a dip over 2015.

 Jobs advertised chart

 Source: Ministry of Business, Innovation & Employment

 Scientist vacancies are advertised through public media such as the Trade Me Jobs and Seek websites.